 It’s a beautifully crafted machine that feels great to touch and play.
 The additional octave makes you wonder why Yamaha did not apply this to the standard DX7IIFD?
-In fact the Centennial was Yamaha’s very first 76 key synthesizer and some musicians may have even purchased this as a classy controller keyboard.
+In fact the Centennial was Yamaha’s very first 76 key synthesizer, and some musicians may have even purchased it as a classy controller keyboard.

 24K gold like nuggets!